Australian and New Zealand Army Corps: World War II

 Monument in Sfakia commemorating the evacuation of British and ANZAC forces from Crete in late May 1941.

 During World War II, the Australian I Corps HQ moved to Greece in March 1941 (Operation Lustre).
-As the corps also controlled the New Zealand 2nd Division (along with Greek and British formations), it was officially renamed ANZAC Corps on 12 April.
+As the corps also controlled the New Zealand 2nd Division (along with Greek and British formations), it was officially renamed ANZAC Corps on 12 April, under Lieutenant General Blamey.
 The Battle of Greece was over in weeks and the corps HQ evacuated mainland Greece on 23–24 April, with the name ANZAC Corps no longer being used.

 Some troops evacuated to Alexandria, but the majority were sent to the Greek island of Crete to reinforce its garrison against an expected German invasion from air and sea.
 Australians and New Zealanders were respectively deployed around the cities of Rethymno and Chania in western Crete with a smaller Australian force being positioned in Heraklion.
 The invasion began the morning of 20 May and, after the fierce Battle of Crete, which lasted ten days, Crete fell to the Germans.
 Most of the defenders of Chania withdrew across the island to the south coast and were evacuated by the Royal Navy from Sfakia.
 Many others evaded capture for several months, hiding in the mountains with generous assistance from the local Cretan population.
 Others who were captured and transported to Axis POW camps in mainland Europe were able to escape en route via Yugoslavia.
 Those who escaped found refuge with Chetniks and Yugoslav Partisans until they were either repatriated or recaptured by Axis forces.